In holy city, Iran's Rouhani seeks clergy's backing for nuclear talks

-BEIRUT (Reuters) - Iranian President Hassan Rouhani visited the holy city of Qom on Wednesday to appeal to its clergy, religious students and lay people to back his efforts to strike a deal with major powers over the country’s disputed nuclear program.
+BEIRUT, Feb 25 (Reuters) - Iranian President Hassan Rouhani visited the holy city of Qom on Wednesday to appeal to its clergy, religious students and laypeople to back his efforts to strike a deal with major powers over the country’s disputed nuclear programme.

-The senior clergy of Qom, a center of religious authority in the Islamic Republic, has long played a key role in Iranian politics, shaping public opinion and mobilizing the population, and some hardline figures among them still need convincing.
+The senior clergy of Qom, a centre of religious authority in the Islamic Republic, has long played a key role in Iranian politics, shaping public opinion and mobilising the population, and some hardline figures among them still need convincing.

 Rouhani’s speech could be an attempt to tamp down their criticism before the deadline for the outlines of an agreement expires at the end of March.
 The next round of talks is expected to start on March 2 in Geneva.